Elves in Middle-earth

 Tolkien derived Elves from mentions in the ancient poetry and languages of Northern Europe, especially Old English.
 These suggested to him that Elves were large, dangerous, beautiful, lived in wild natural places, and practised archery.
 He invented languages for the Elves, including Sindarin and Quenya.

 Tolkien-style Elves have become a staple of fantasy literature.
 They have appeared, too, in film and role-playing game adaptations of Tolkien's works.

 Origins

+Icelandic folklore

+The framework for J. R. R. Tolkien's conception of his Elves, and many points of detail in his portrayal of them, is thought by Haukur Þorgeirsson to have come from the survey of folklore and early modern scholarship about elves (álfar) in Icelandic tradition in the introduction to Íslenzkar þjóðsögur og æfintýri ('Icelandic legends and fairy tales').
+It covered stories from the 17th century onwards, noting that elves are the firstborn race; that they could marry humans; and that they lack an immortal soul.

 Germanic word

-The modern English word Elf derives from the Old English word ælf (which has cognates in all other Germanic languages).
+The modern English word Elf derives from the Old English word ælf (with cognates in all other Germanic languages).
 Numerous types of elves appear in Germanic mythology; the West Germanic concept appears to have come to differ from the Scandinavian notion in the early Middle Ages, and the Anglo-Saxon concept diverged even further, possibly under Celtic influence.
 J. R. R. Tolkien made it clear in a letter that his Elves differed from those "of the better known lore" of Scandinavian mythology.